 Tourism is an $8 trillion industry worldwide.
 COVID-19 has put a hold on most travel plans for the foreseeable future, but a warming planet is putting the industry at risk, too.

 Take winter sports, for example.
 As the climate warms, snowpacks will shrink in many of the world’s most popular ski destinations, shortening the season and drawing fewer visitors—and jeopardizing the businesses that depend on tourists.
 Already, the time between spring’s last frost and winter’s first chill is 10 days longer than in the early 20th century.
 If warming keeps up, experts predict some top winter destinations will all but lose their subfreezing temperatures by century’s end.

 Warm-weather destinations are equally at risk.
-Coastal tourism is a $124 billion industry in the U.S., but rising seas and storm erosion threaten to eliminate half of the world’s beaches by 2100.
-And in getaway destinations both coastal and inland, the rising threat of severe storms and hotter temperatures could influence vacation decisions, too.
+Coastal tourism is a $124 billion industry in the US, but rising seas and storm erosion threaten to eliminate half of the world’s beaches by 2100.
+And in getaway destinations both coastal and inland, rising instances of severe storms and hotter temperatures could influence vacation decisions, too.